codegino/ailo/README.md

 > Go to `coverage/lcov-report/src` then open `index.html` to see the coverage result

 > NOTE: I intentionally did not add unit tests and check edge cases for the `main.js` and `printing map function` as they are mostly utilities for demo purposes.
 For REAL projects these will surely be tested.

+## Assumptions

+- A tile should initally hold `1` zombie or `1` creature `ONLY`
+- A tile can hold multiple zombies during simulation
+- Creature will `NOT` move immediately after being infected
+- The program will continue to run until there's a zombie with remaining move

+## CLI Map guide

+- Creatures are represented by the letter `C`
+- Tile with zombies is represented by the number of zombies in a tile
+- Empty tiles are represented by a space